-Attested: Durolavi in RC’s tour of harbour estuaries
+Attested: Durolavi at position 262 in the Ravenna Cosmography, in its tour of harbour estuaries

 Where: Probably near Halesworth, Suffolk, where a Roman road (Stone Street) continuing along the line of the modern A144 would have crossed the river Blyth heading towards High Street on the A12.